pryv/dev-site/source/faq-infra.md

 Show running containers: "docker ps", if the container exited, you can use "docker ps -a".
 This will allow to find the name of the container.

-### Container XYZ is not running
+### Why is container XYZ not running?

-The issue is most probably with NGINX, which crashes if it cannot find the SSL certificate files.
-You can see this if its container doesn't appear when running "docker ps" and shows the file path related error when running "docker logs CONTAINER_NAME".
+By default, our containers write logs into `stdout`, the reason for a failure can be printed using `docker logs ${CONTAINER_NAME}`.

 ### Permission denied error

-`chown -R 9999:9999 pryv/nginx/log`

-### print logs

-"docker logs -f --tail 50 CONTAINER_NAME"
+During deployment, it is possible that some folders have only write permissions for root.
+Our containerized apps are run by UID `9999:999`, so this can be fixed by running `chown -R 9999:9999 ${FOLDER}` from the host machine.

-### Reset data
+### How do I reset data on my Pryv.IO platform?

+This step will erase all data from your platform.
+It is not recommended in production platforms.

 To erase all data on the platform, you need to delete the contents of the data folders and reboot the services.

-On the registry:
+On the registry master:

-- `cd PRYV_CONF_ROOT`
+- `cd ${PRYV_CONF_ROOT}`

 - `./stop-containers`
 - `rm -rf /var/pryv/reg-master/redis/data/*`